mghotbi/DspikeIn/README.md

   --i-taxonomy taxonomy.qza \
   --o-gcn-norm-table table-normalized.qza
 ```
 ---

+## Installation

+To install the DspikeIn package, follow these steps...

+---
 *If you encounter issues installing the package due to missing dependencies, follow these steps to install all required packages first:*